keithbsmiley-other/emilysite/_posts/2020-12-09-pros-cons-instagram.md

 Users can’t discern correct information from incorrect, and sometimes dangerous, information.

-> ”Nutritionists are concerned with the fact that so much dietary advice shared on social media is conflicting.
+> "Nutritionists are concerned with the fact that so much dietary advice shared on social media is conflicting.
 This can...make people...adopt dietary plans that are overly restrictive and otherwise unhealthy.”[^24]

 Most of the influencers on these social media sites aren’t qualified to make claims about nutrition or fitness.
 Much like social media itself, a lot of influencers aren’t trying to help others, they’re trying to make cash on your views/likes/comments.
 That’s literally their job—to drive followers and likes to their posts in order to receive money and goods from businesses.